AstRonin/sgi/README.md

     - `port` - the port number (9000 is default port)
     - `timeout` - connection timeout to server (60000 is default number)
     - `weight` - the weight of the server, using for balancing (default - 1)
-    - `start_connections` - the number of connections when server start at first time (default - 1)
+    - `start_connections` - the number of connections when server starts at first time (default - 1)
     - `max_connections` - number of max connections to a server, they will be added if will be necessary, created dynamically (default - 1)
     - `max_fails` - the number of unsuccessful attempts to connect to a server (default - 10)
     - `failed_timeout` - the number in seconds after which a connection will try reuse